|Perpetration-Induced Traumatic Stress

 KOTBE: (Voiceover) The NYPD's medical board system is like many others around the country three doctors, one

-appointed by the city, one by the pension fund and one by the police union They sit in judgment of the pension
+appointed by the city, one by the pension fund and one by the police union They sit in judgment of the pension requests

-oversight to fire them if they're doing a bad job.
+them if they're doing a bad job.

 KOTBE: How do other departments handle these hearings, Al?